 - 4. Noted, however antisocial behaviour is a matter for police. - 5.
-Noted, however antisocial behaviour is a matter of police. - 6.
-Noted, however antisocial behaviour is a matter of police. - 7.
+Noted, however antisocial behaviour is a matter of police.

+- 6 Security of adjoining residents is at risk due to thefts, graffiti.
+One property was vandalised (photo attached). - 6.
+Noted, however antisocial behaviour is a matter of police. - 7 Increased level of traffic flow past residents' homes in the early hours of the morning which impact on their sleep. - 7.
 Blackwattle Parade is classified as a Local Distributor which is expected to cater for the traffic generated by the shopping centre.
-However the issue is about the time at which the vehicles are leaving the shopping centre. - 8.
-Not a planning issue as DPS2 does not take into account property values when determining an application for Planning Approval. - 9.
-The business is located within a Commercial Zone. - 10.
-Not a planning issue.
+However the issue is about the time at which the vehicles are leaving the shopping centre. - 8 This business has caused devaluation of surrounding properties. - 8.
+Not a planning issue as DPS2 does not take into account property values when determining an application for Planning Approval.